Find My IP Address

 What is an IP Address?

-An IP Address stands for “Internet Protocol Address”.
-It is an address of your device (that can be a computer, router, smartphones, or any internet-enabled device) by which it can be identified.
+You can identify the IP address of your device (that can be a computer, router, smartphone, or any internet-enabled device) by which it can be identified.

-IPv4 is a combination of four (4) number separated by dots (.).
-Every number of an IP address falls between zero (0) to 255.
+IPv4 is a combination of four (4) numbers separated by dots (.).
+Each IP address falls between zero (0) to 255.

 Type of IP Addresses

-There are two kinds of IP address, one is STATIC and another is a DYNAMIC IP address.
-Both provided by your ISP (internet service provider).
-Check the description below of both:
+There are two kinds of IP addresses, one is STATIC and another is a DYNAMIC IP address.
+Both are provided by your ISP (internet service provider).

-Dynamic IP: As you read above that Static IP never changed instead, just opposite of static; in a device dynamic IP change itself randomly in a short period or whenever a network reboots.
+Dynamic IP: As you read above, that Static IP never changed instead, just the opposite of static, dynamic IP changes itself randomly in a short period of time or whenever a network reboots.

 Methods given below will work with Windows XP, Vista, Windows 7, 8.1 and Windows 10.